Elimination Chamber (2015): Aftermath

 After Dean Ambrose stole the WWE World Heavyweight Championship belt, on the following night's episode of Raw, The Authority demanded that Ambrose have a rematch with Rollins.
 Roman Reigns then appeared to tell them that Ambrose would be coming back with the belt only if Rollins was man enough for the title at Money in the Bank in a ladder match.
 Despite The Authority's objections, Rollins accepted the challenge.

 During Elimination Chamber, a rematch between John Cena and Kevin Owens was scheduled for Money in the Bank.

 This event is notable for being the final televised match for Tyson Kidd, as he suffered a career-ending neck injury during a dark match with Samoa Joe the next night before Raw.

 On the following episode of SmackDown, The Prime Time Players (Titus O'Neil and Darren Young) defeated The Lucha Dragons (Kalisto and Sin Cara) and The Ascension (Konnor and Viktor) in a triple threat tag team match to become the number one contenders for The New Day's (Kofi Kingston, Big E, and Xavier Woods) WWE Tag Team Championship at Money in the Bank.

 On the June 8 episode of Raw, R-Truth was scheduled to face King Barrett at Money in the Bank.

 On the following episode of Raw, Nikki Bella defended the Divas Championship against Paige.
 Nikki retained after Brie Bella switched places with Nikki during the match and pinned Paige.
 On June 8, a title rematch between Paige and Nikki was scheduled for Money in the Bank.
+This was the last Elimination Chamber event to feature the Divas Championship as it was retired and replaced by a new WWE Women's Championship during the WrestleMania 32 pre-show in April 2016.

 An Elimination Chamber event was not scheduled for 2016, however, the event was reinstated in 2017.
 Following the reintroduction of the brand split in July 2016, the 2017 event was held exclusively for wrestlers from the SmackDown brand.
 The 2017 event also returned Elimination Chamber to its regular February slot with Fastlane moving to the March slot.
-The only exception to this was the 2020 event that was held in March due to Super ShowDown being held in February that year; a Fastlane event did not occur in 2020.
+The only exceptions to this were the 2020 event that was held in March due to Super ShowDown being held in February that year (a Fastlane event did not occur in 2020), and the 2025 event that was also held in March due to that year's Royal Rumble being held in February (Fastlane had since been discontinued).
+Also with its return in 2017, the Elimination Chamber structure was redesigned, becoming square and slightly smaller.